Why start with a Learning Teams Pilot?

 1. Pilot Planning

-The first step is a strategy session or workshop with your key stakeholders to determine your needs, taking into consideration what we know so far and the key phases to incorporate HOP:
+The first step is a strategy session or workshop with your key stakeholders to determine your needs, taking into consideration what stage you are at with incorporating HOP.

 This is where we will find a solution that works for your organisation to create a proposal, working out the finer details such as determining: